 Taking a provisional throw

-In some instances you may not be able to see the OB boundary line from where you’re driving from.
+In some instances, you may not be able to see the OB boundary line from where you’re driving.
 If everyone thinks it went out of bounds but it looks real close but the disc is hundreds of feet away it may be a good idea to take a provisional throw.

-If there is a designated drop zone you would not need to take a provisional throw.
+If there is a designated drop zone you would not need to take a provisional throw and would take your next drive from the dropzone.

 While playing out of bounds when you’re first beginning can be a big drag it can really help you improve your game.
 Most OB areas on a course are put there to add challenge to the game and the course.
 Challenge yourself and start marking those OB’s and improving your game.